-Hair is the first most noticeable part of beauty.
-A fine head of hair adds beauty to a good face, and terror to an ugly one.
+Hair is the first and most noticeable part of beauty.
+A fine head of hair adds beauty to a good face and terror to an ugly one.
 Despite being the center of interest, hair loss has affected 35 million men and 21 million women across the globe (1).
-Among many other causes, a deficiency of ferritin is one of the common, yet the reversible cause of hair loss.
+Among many other causes, ferritin deficiency is one of the ordinary yet reversible causes of hair loss.

-When an excess of iron is taken in the diet, it enters the blood to raise serum iron levels.
-Higher levels of Iron can damage our body and this is where Ferritin comes into play.
-Ferritin is a protein synthesized by our body to store excess iron and provide a steady iron supply for the normal functioning of our body’s metabolic processes including synthesis of new cells.
+When an excess of Iron is taken into the diet, it enters the blood to raise serum iron levels.
+Higher levels of Iron can damage our bodies, which is where Ferritin comes into play.
+Ferritin is a protein synthesized by our body to store excess Iron and provide a steady iron supply for the normal functioning of our body’s metabolic processes, including the synthesis of new cells.

 So, serum iron and serum ferritin levels are two entirely different entities.
-Serum iron being the readily available form of iron to be used by cells whereas serum ferritin depicts the status of iron stores in the body.
-Both are important markers of hair growth.
+Serum iron is the readily available form of Iron to be used by cells, whereas serum ferritin depicts the status of iron stores in the body.
+Both are essential markers of hair growth.

 How Iron levels affect hair loss

-Ferritin, on the other hand, compensates for this iron deficiency by releasing stored iron into the bloodstream but it doesn’t hold up for too long.
-Ultimately, the body compensates for low iron levels in circulation by borrowing ferritin from hair follicles and arresting the growth of hair.
+On the other hand, Ferritin compensates for this iron deficiency by releasing stored Iron into the bloodstream, but it doesn’t hold up for too long.
+Ultimately, the body pays for low iron levels in circulation by borrowing Ferritin from hair follicles and arresting hair growth.
 The iron levels in the blood are partially restored, which may lead us to believe that there is no iron deficiency.